Entanglement negativity, Holography and Black holes: Holographic entanglement Negativity in

 Notice that the subsystem $A$ has been chosen to be symmetric along the partitioning direction as shown in the fig.(\ref{fig:AdS41}).
-This leads to the equality of the extremal areas in eq.(\ref{keo}), ${\cal A}_{B_1}={\cal A}_{B_2}$ and ${\cal A}_{A\cup B_1}={\cal A}_{A\cup B_2}$.
-This identification reduces the expression given in eq.(\ref{keo}) to the following form
+This leads to the equality of the minimal areas ${\cal A}_{B_1}={\cal A}_{B_2}$ and ${\cal A}_{A\cup B_1}={\cal A}_{A\cup B_2}$.
+This identification reduces the expression for the holographic entanglement negativity in eq.(\ref{ENCFT5}), to the following form